taigez/taigez/README.md

 - 👋 Hi, I’m Taige!
-I am a Senior majoring in Computer Science and Mathematics in the University of Illinois at Urbana-Champaign
+I am currently pursuing an M.S. in Software Engineering at Carnegie Mellon University
-- 👀 I’m interested in **Machine learning** and **Data Scince**, Natural language processing
+- 👀 I’m interested in **Reinforcement Learning**, **Software Architecture**, **Natural language processing**, and **iOS Development**.
-- 🌱 I’m currently learning Machine learning, System programming, Programming languages and many more interesting topics!
+- 🌱 I’m currently learning Code architecture, System programming, Software engineering techniques, and many more interesting topics!
-- 📫 Please feel free to reach out to me @ taige2@illinois.edu!
+- 📫 Please feel free to reach out to me @ taigez@andrew.cmu.edu!

 <!---
 taigez/taigez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.